 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring products or services to a customer.
 To the extent the transaction price includes variable consideration, the Company estimates the amount of variable consideration that should be included in the transaction price generally utilizing the expected value method to which the Company expects to be entitled.
 As such, revenue on sales to end users for Pemfexy, Belrapzo, Ryanodex, Barhemsys, Byfavo, and vasopressin are recorded net of chargebacks, rebates, returns, prompt pay discounts, wholesaler fees and other deductions.
 Our products are contracted with a limited number of oncology distributors and hospital buying groups with narrow differences in ultimate realized contract prices used to estimate our allowance for chargebacks and rebate reserves.
 The Company has a product returns policy on some of its products that allows the customer to return pharmaceutical products within a specified period of time both prior to and subsequent to the product's expiration date.
 The Company's estimate of the provision for returns is analyzed quarterly and is based upon many factors, including historical experience of actual returns and analysis of the level of inventory in the distribution channel, if any.
-The Company has terms on sales of Ryanodex by which the Company does not accept returns.
-The returns policy is subject to change at any time and as the Company determines it to be, without notice.
+The Company determines it to be, without notice.
 Variable consideration is included in the transaction price if, in the Company's judgment, it is probable that a significant future reversal of cumulative revenue under the contract will not occur.
 Estimates of variable consideration are made generally using the expected value method and determination of whether to include estimated amounts in the transaction price are based largely on an assessment of the Company's anticipated performance and all information (historical, current and forecasted) that is reasonably available.
-T
+The Company believes that the estimates it has established are reasonable based upon current facts and circumstances.
+Applying different judgments to